Zsoltbanyai/pathfinding-react/README.md

 To run this project, clone the repository and run `npm install` to install the necessary dependencies.
 Then run `npm start` to start the development server.
 The project will be available at `http://localhost:3000/`.

 * Click on either the start or end node and move your cursor to reposition.
 Click again to place the node.
-* Press and hold left mouse button to draw a wall, press right mouse button to erase.
+* Press and hold left mouse button to draw a wall, right mouse button to erase.
 * Press Play to see the animation, then feel free to change the nodes on the grid to see an instant re-render.
 * Press Pause to clear the grid of visited and path nodes.
 * Press the Erase Wall button below the grid to erase all walls drawn.
 This button also stops the animation if it is pressed while the animation is running.